This is not an endorsement of the Republican Party. Let that sentence sit at the top like a flare in the darkness.

 - In Englewood, the poverty rate exceeds 40% and life expectancy is roughly 60 years — twenty years shorter than in the Loop, a thirty-minute drive away

-- Chicago Public Schools spend approximately $16,000 per student with only 26% proficiency in reading and 17% in math, with far worse numbers in predominantly Black neighborhoods
+- Chicago Public Schools spend roughly $16,000 per student with only 26% proficiency in reading and 17% in math, with far worse numbers in predominantly Black neighborhoods

 - In 2021, Chicago recorded 797 homicides — the most in a quarter century — with the vast majority of victims being Black men between 15 and 35